 However, Secretary of State Jocelyn Benson, who is widely expected to be the Democratic nominee for governor, has endorsed the idea of shifting the attorney general and secretary of state nominations to the primary.

-“I would move it to a primary,” Benson said at a press conference Tuesday.
+“I would move it to a primary,” Benson said at a Tuesday press conference.

 The primary election would allow more people to vote on the nominations.
 While about 7,200 people participated in the Michigan Democratic Party convention in Detroit on April 19, about 1.1 million voted in the last competitive Democratic gubernatorial primary in Michigan.